-MUSIC ENSEMBLES - There are several ensemble experiences available to Brewton - Parker College students in the Division of Music.
-They are the Concert Choir, Choral Society, Wind Ensemble, Jazz Band, Brass Ensemble, Baron Singers and Baron Ringers (hand bell team).
-Membership in these ensembles is by audition with the respective conductor of the ensemble except for Choral Society which requires no audition.
+MUSIC ENSEMBLES - The music ensemble experience available to Brewton - Parker College students in the Division of Christian Studies is the Concert Choir.
+Membership in this ensemble is by audition with the respective conductor.

 HISTORY CLUB - The purpose of the History Club is to promote and encourage interest in history among the members of the collegiate community through field trips, discussions, debates, lectures and other activities.